 - During those 10 years, the military member performed 10 years of military services

 The most beneficial part of the 10/10 rule is your former spouse does not have to rely on the individual service member for payments.
-It is also important to note the former spouse only receives a “martial portion” of service member’s retired pay, or what they earned during the period of marriage.
+It is also important to note the former spouse only receives a “marital portion” of the service member’s retired pay, or what they earned during the period of marriage.

 Calculating retired pay

 In 2017, the National Defense Authorization Act for Fiscal Year 2017 contained a major revision of how military pension division orders were written.
-States no longer decide how to divide military retired pay, instead Congress imposed a uniform method of pension division nationally.
+States no longer decide how to divide military retired pay, instead, Congress imposed a uniform method of pension division nationally.

 The new calculation is based on the service member’s rank and time in service at the date of the divorce, plus any cost for living adjustment.
 There is no exact specification for what your former spouse receives.

 If you are a retired service member, your spouse cannot use USFSPA to receive payments.
-Also, if you were married for less than 10 years or served less than 10 years at divorce date, you are not eligible for the benefits of USFSPA.
+Also, if you were married for less than 10 years or served less than 10 years at the divorce date, you are not eligible for the benefits of USFSPA.

 This only scrapes the surface of what you will have to deal with during your divorce.
 It’s best to consult with a legal expert or a proper military representative about qualifications for the 10/10 rule and your specific pension division.